 - Paint.
 Painting costs often play a role in those security deposit breakdowns, and it can be a fine line to cross in assessing what kinds of charges should be transferred to the resident.
 The rate of charges will depend on how long the resident has been in the home.

 - Cleaning is also an item that is often in dispute, whether it be a partial or a full cleaning, interior or exterior.
 As this item is very subjective, the rule of thumb is they are to “return the home in the condition in which they received it.”
-It is also important to be in compliance with federal and state regulations, as well as being informed of Fair Housing Law and recommendations.
+It is also important to be in compliance with federal and state regulations, as well as be informed of Fair Housing Law and recommendations.
 In the case of a security deposit dispute, you will need to prove that you have a legal right to the funds being withheld and advise the resident of such.

 Here is a great article pertaining to California Fair Housing’s Guidelines.
 It provides recommendations for navigating the owner-resident relationship.
 See pages 59-61 for more information on security deposits.